Transition through education - from early years to reception

 Even if your child is undergoing an EHC needs assessment it is important that you follow the standard process for applying for a primary school place.

-If you do not apply for a place and an Education Health and Care Plan (EHCP) is not issued for your child, following the assessment, you may miss out on a place at one of your preferred schools.
+If you do not apply for a place and an EHC plan (EHCP) is not issued for your child, following the assessment, you may miss out on a place at one of your preferred schools.

 Your child’s early years setting can help you with this process.
 If you are considering a specialist placement then a request for a Statutory Needs Assessment must be made.
-You may want to discuss this with your child’s pre-school and or other professionals working with your child such as an early years advisory teacher and an area SENCO or health professionals.
+You may want to discuss this with your child’s pre-school and or other professionals working with your child.

-Children with an Education, Health and Care Plan (EHCP) or undergoing an EHC Needs Assessment
+Children with an Education, Health and Care plan (EHC plan, often referred to as an EHCP) or undergoing an EHC needs assessment

 What your child’s setting can do